Series of recipes developed on a salad theme.

 According to informed sources, Californian cuisine is a fusion cuisine, influenced by Italy, France, Mexico, European delicatessens and Eastern Asia, where traditional regional cuisines are represented using local ingredients and flavours from California.
-We might therefore deduce that that a classic Italian pizza topped with local Californian garden vegetables can become a ‘Californian’ pizza.

 One criteria for Californian culinary status is the prevalence of fresh and varied vegetables.
 California has some of the most fertile land in America and a benevolent Mediterranean climate.
 The agricultural activity, may slip under the radar, but visit any supermarket and head for the outside walls to the fresh produce – here is the real treasure of California, a bounty of the highest quality locally grown vegetables.